krzysztofzuraw/blog/src/posts/2016-05-22-ports-adapters.md

 {% endraw %}

-And that basically all for search view.
+And that is all for search view.
 In next post I will take care of saving results to database.
 Code for this you can find under this [repo](https://github.com/krzysztofzuraw/reddit-stars).